Is now a good time to invest in gold?

 “There has apparently been some sustained buying of gold by the Chinese authorities in an effort to reduce their reliance on the US dollar amid the fractious relationship between the two countries,” says Richard Hunter, head of markets at Interactive Investor.
 “Other central banks have also been adding to their gold holdings.”

-Can gold diversify my portfolio?
+Can gold diversify your portfolio?

 Gold, by contrast, is less correlated with stocks.
-While both the S&P 500 and gold prices have posted 30%-plus gains over the past 12 months, they have frequently moved in opposite directions.
+While both the S&P 500 and gold prices have posted gains over the past 12 months, they have frequently moved in opposite directions.

-While it is of course not guaranteed to persist, there is some rationale behind it.
+While it is of course not guaranteed to persist, there is some rationale behind the relationship.
 Equities typically gain in value during market upturns, and decline during downturns.
 During these downturns, people aim to put their money into the safest store of value possible, and there are very few safer stores of value (historically speaking) than gold.

 Is AI driving gold demand?

 Gold is therefore often viewed as a commodity with no industrial applications, in contrast to silver which serves a multitude of important purposes in industry.
 Lots of investors in fact trade the two metals based on the gold-silver ratio which tracks the relative price of gold to silver.
-(At time of writing, the gold-silver ratio is around 87; values above 80 have historically preceded strong rallies in the silver price.)
+(At the time of writing, the gold-silver ratio is around 90; values above 80 have historically preceded strong rallies in the silver price.)

 Gold is, though, an important raw material in some industries, one notable example being electronics.
 Gold is a superb conductor of electricity, and is therefore frequently used in high end electronic devices.
 There is almost certainly some gold in the device you’re using to read this article.